 Covenant Christian Academy is a member of the Association of Classical and Christian Schools (ACCS).
-After a rigorous multi-year accreditation process, Covenant received accreditation from the Middle States Association of Colleges and Schools in December 2015.
+After a rigorous multi-year accreditation process, Covenant received accreditation from the Middle States Association of Colleges and Schools in December 2015 and was reaccredited in 2023.